DisneyAladdin/CHECK-THE-ITEM/README.md

 ## zaiko.pl
-program code, monitor the item's stock condition and price.
+program code, monitor the item's stock condition and price.<br>
+Scrape HTML and extract name of item, condition of the item and price.

 # How to use
 1. Prepare input file.<br>